evanboardway/GVSU-CIS350-space-force-official/docs/software_requirements_specification_final.md

 # Test Specification

-This section details the test cases, showing descriptions, actual and expected outputs, what requirement they're linked to and other information.
+This section details the test cases including descriptions, steps to execute, input values, actual and expected outputs, whether they passed or failed and what requirement they're linked to.

 ## Unit tests